NJ Transit to decide on Bombardier order worth up to $3.6 billion

-MONTREAL (Reuters) - New Jersey Transit’s board will decide on Wednesday whether to award the first part of an order for up to 999 cars worth as much as $3.6 billion to Bombardier (BBDb.TO), a copy of the agency’s Dec.
+MONTREAL/NEW YORK (Reuters) - New Jersey Transit’s board will decide on Wednesday whether to award the first part of an order for up to 999 cars worth as much as $3.6 billion to Canada-based Bombardier Inc (BBDb.TO), a copy of the agency’s Dec.
 12 agenda shows.

 The board will vote on the purchase of 113 multilevel passenger vehicles, including passenger amenities and parts, for $669 million.